-A sample used as a quality control measure to demonstrate that the system is working to an optimum level and/or that the integrity of the analytical process is maintained.
-Material of established origin that is used to evaluate the performance of a test or comparison.
-A test with an expected positive or negative result often used to confirm the reliability of the method being used.
+- 113 control - 114 A sample used as a quality control measure to demonstrate that the system is working to an - optimum level and/or that the integrity of the analytical process is maintained.
+Material of - established origin that is used to evaluate the performance of a test or comparison.
+A test with an - 117 expected positive or negative result often used to confirm the reliability of the method being used. - 118 3.24

-controlled search
+119 controlled search

-1) An experiment/training/testing exercise in which any defined variable(s) is consistent within specific parameters.

-2) Handler maintains control of the canine during a test/assessment/training/search to ensure safety or adequate coverage using on or off leash verbal or visual commands.
+- 120 1) An experiment/training/testing exercise in which any defined variable(s) is consistent within - 121 specific parameters. - 122 2) Handler maintains control of the canine during a test/assessment/training/search to ensure - safety or adequate coverage using on or off leash verbal or visual commands.

-debris

-Scattered material in a search area, i.e., soil and sediment, vegetation (trees, shrubs), municipal solid waste (household garbage, personal belongings), demolition debris or disaster debris i.e., explosion, mudslide, landslide, tornado, hurricane, or fire.
+- 125 debris - 126 Scattered material in a search area, i.e., soil and sediment, vegetation (trees, shrubs), municipal - 127 solid waste (household garbage, personal belongings), demolition debris or disaster debris i.e., - 128 explosion, mudslide, landslide, tornado, hurricane, or fire.

-decomposition fluids
+130 decomposition fluids

-Fluids associated with the human body decay process that produces a distinctive odor.
+131 Fluids associated with the human body decay process that produces a distinctive odor.

-deployment
+133 deployment

-Assignment of a canine team in an operational environment.
+- 134 Assignment of a canine team in an operational environment. - 135 3.28

-deployment record or utilization record
+136 deployment record or utilization record

-A record of the deployment and/or utilization of a trained canine team, maintained separately from other records, i.e., training, assessments, or certifications.
-A record documenting the deployment and/or utilization of the canine team, especially an account of an act or occurrence kept in writing or some other permanent form, i.e., electronic format, which is discoverable.
+- 137 A record of the deployment and/or utilization of a trained canine team, maintained separately from - 138 other records, i.e., training, assessments, or certifications.
+A record documenting the deployment - and/or utilization of the canine team, especially an account of an act or occurrence kept in writing - 140 or some other permanent form, i.e., electronic format, which is discoverable. - 141 3.29

-detector/detection canine
+142 detector/detection canine

-detector dog
+- 143 detector dog

-A canine trained to detect and give a trained final response to the presence of certain scents or odors for which it has been trained.
+- 144 A canine trained to detect and give a trained final response to the presence of certain scents or

+- 145 odors for which it has been trained.

-NOTE May be referred to as a law enforcement or search and recovery working canine, which is not to be confused with canines covered by the Americans with Disabilities Act (ADA).
+- 146 NOTE May be referred to as a law enforcement or search and recovery working canine, which is not to be 147 confused with canines covered by the Americans with Disabilities Act (ADA).

+- 148 3.30

-distractor
+- 149 distractor

-Non-target stimuli placed or naturally occurring within a search area.
-These can include: humans, toys, food, animal odor, etc.
+- 150 Non-target stimuli placed or naturally occurring within a search area.
+These can include: humans,

+- 151 toys, food, animal odor, etc.

-double-blind assessment/double-blind testing
+153 double-blind assessment/double-blind testing

-In the evaluation of a canine team, neither the assessor nor the canine handler knows the location of the target odor or whether target odor is present (i.e., a blank/null search).
+- 154 In the evaluation of a canine team, neither the assessor nor the canine handler knows the location - of the target odor or whether target odor is present (i.e., a blank/null search) or the assessor is not - in a position to influence the outcome (i.e., two-way glass, video monitoring, physical barriers, great - 157 distance).

-dry bone

-Bone that no longer retains its visco-elastic properties (it could still be associated with tissue, but that tissue would likely be mummified).
+- 159 dry bone - 160 Bone that no longer retains its visco-elastic properties (it could still be associated with tissue, but - 161 that tissue would likely be mummified).

-false final response
+- 163 false final response

-In a controlled environment, the canine responds as if a target odor was present when it is known that it is not.
+- 164 In a controlled environment, the canine responds as if a target odor was present when it is known

+- 165 that it is not.

-false hole
+- 167 false hole

-Depression, void, or disturbed earth that is intentionally created in a search environment by the assessor/ evaluator/ handler/certifying official that does not contain and has not contained the odor of human remains.
+- 168 Depression, void, or disturbed earth that is intentionally created in a search environment by the

+- assessor/ evaluator/ handler/certifying official that does not contain and has not contained the

+- 170 odor of human remains.
 This is a distractor depression or void.

+- 171 3.35

-fresh stage
+- 172 fresh stage

-A recently deceased human, aged no longer than 24 hours old, for example fresh blood ^[39].
+- 173 A recently deceased human, aged no longer than 24 hours old, for example fresh blood [41].

+- 174 3.36

-handler error
+- 175 handler error

-Any action or cue made by the handler that causes the canine to perform incorrectly.
+- 176 Any action or cue made by the handler that causes the canine to perform incorrectly.

+- 177 3.37

-HRD
+- 177 J.37 178 HRD

-Human Remains Detection
+- 179 Human Remains Detection

-human decomposition
+181 human decomposition